 The purpose of repentance is to redress what attracts sin and to promote what leads to goodness.
 Thus, Lent is a great time to consider your relationship with God.
 To ask the questions, who am I to God, and who is God to me?
 Do I live in the Spirit of Good News given by Christ?

-Therefore, during Lent, the Church encourages believers to confess.
+Therefore, during Lent, the Church encourages believers to confess their sins.
 Also, it is advised to stop for a few minutes each day to read, meditate on the Bible, and pray.

 What are the biblical references to Lent?